raden38/InventoryTools/index.md

 ## POE Inventory tools

-- Move items from your inventory to your stash tabs automaticaly by pressing one button!
+- Move items from your inventory to your stash tabs automaticaly!
 - Fast price check over an item in game!
 - Display chaos per map statistics in game!